Londeka-Zikalala/task-management-app/README.md

      - Add your PostgreSQL connection string to the `.env` file.

 ---
-## Installation {#Installation}
+## Installation

   ### 1. run npm install in each folder server and client

   ### 2. run npm test - if the tests are passing, everything is running smoothly and you're ready to go.

-  ### 3. run npx ts-node index.ts  to run the server
+  ### 3. run node server/index.js  to run the server

   ### 4. run npm start in the client folder to start the react app
 ---
-## Usage {#Usage}
+## Usage

 ### Task Management Routes
 - The app has key routes related to user-task management:

-GET /tasks/user: Fetches tasks  to a belonging to the logged in user.
+1. GET /tasks/user: Fetches tasks  to a belonging to the logged in user.
 Authentication
-POST /users/register: Registers a new user
+2. POST /users/register: Registers a new user
-POST /users/login: Logs in an existing user and provides a JWT token for authentication.
+3. POST /users/login: Logs in an existing user and provides a JWT token for authentication.
-POST /tasks/create: Creates a new task.
+4. POST /tasks/create: Creates a new task.
-POST /tasks/update: Updates a task's status to "completed".
+5. POST /tasks/update: Updates a task's status to "completed".
-POST /tasks/delete: Deletes a task.
+6.  /tasks/delete: Deletes a task.

 ### Example Usage :